 You might decide to have one of each to suit different activities.
 A dress limb looks cosmetically appealing but provides little functional use.
 They can be used for simple tasks such as holding something down (such as a piece of paper when writing), for stabilising an object against your body or other hand, and they give you symmetry and the ability to make gestures.

 A functional or work limb may look a little more unusual but can give a great deal of functional improvement.
 They can be fitted with a range of alternative hand units (called terminal devices), including hooks, grippers and specific tools such as hammers, steering wheel attachments and cutlery.
 Some devices can be operated via a control cable that attaches to a strap around your shoulder; by moving your shoulders backwards and forwards, you pull or release the cable and the device opens or closes.
 We can also manufacture specialised prosthetic arms for performing a specific task, such as cycling, kayaking, holding a camera and such like.
 Ask your prosthetist for advice if you have a particular request.

 While some functional hand units are mechanically activated, others are operated electronically.
-These myoelectric (myo- meaning muscle) use sensors in the socket to detect movement in certain muscle.
-This contraction of muscle generates a signal that turns on a small motor in the hand, moving the fingers, wrist or elbow.
-These prostheses are very expensive and are not suitable for everyone, but can offer a great deal of function and control.
+These myoelectric (Greek: myo, muscle) use sensors in the socket to detect movement in certain muscle.
+This contraction of the muscle generates a signal that turns on a small motor in the hand, moving the fingers, wrist or elbow.
+These prostheses are very expensive and are not suitable for everyone but can offer a great deal of function and control.
 The latest hand units include several pre-programmed modes that allow you to perform specific tasks such as turning a key in a lock, carrying a bag or typing.